aws/sagemaker-python-sdk/doc/using_mxnet.rst

     def output_fn(prediction, content_type)

-Where ``prediction`` is the result of invoking ``predict_fn`` and ``content_type`` is the InvokeEndpoint requested response content type.
-The function should return a byte array of data serialized to the expected content type.
+Where ``prediction`` is the result of invoking ``predict_fn`` and ``content_type`` is the requested response content type for ``InvokeEndpoint``.
+The function should return an array of bytes serialized to the expected content type.

 The default implementation expects ``prediction`` to be an ``NDArray`` and can serialize the result to either JSON or CSV.
 It accepts response content types of "application/json" and "text/csv".

 Using ``transform_fn``
 ''''''''''''''''''''''

-If you would rather not structure your code around the three methods described above, you can also define your own ``transform_fn`` to handle inference requests.
+If you would rather not structure your code around the three methods described above, you can instead define your own ``transform_fn`` to handle inference requests.
 This function has the following signature:

 .. code:: python